Maya Morsy: Education

-Morsy obtained a BA in political science from the American University in Cairo in 1995, an MBA from the City University of Seattle in 1997, and an MA in public administration from Seattle in 1998.
-In 2008 she received a PhD in public policy from the Institute of Arab Research and Studies in Cairo, a nominee for the Honorary Degree of Doctor of Philosophy from Honoris causa Rai University, Ahmedabad in Gujarat, India with a Focus on Girls education and Women’s empowerment in 2019.
+Morsy completed a BA (political science, 1995) at the American University in Cairo; and an MBA (1997) and an MA (public administration, (1998)) at City University of Seattle.
+She completed a PhD (public policy, 2008) at the Institute of Arab Research and Studies in Cairo, and was a 2019 nominee for the Honorary Degree of Doctor of Philosophy from Honoris causa Rai University, Ahmedabad in Gujarat, India with a Focus on Girls education and Women’s empowerment.